Overview

 - Anyone who is feeling ill or feverish should not visit and will not be allowed to proceed to a patient floor if they are found to have a fever or symptoms.

 - General visitation hours will be 8 am to 7 pm, seven days a week.
 ICU visitation hours will be 11 am to 1 pm and 4 to 6 pm, seven days a week.
+We ask that all visitors be in the building by 6 pm for security reasons.

 - TidalHealth will provide each guest with a visitation card that must be returned at the conclusion of their visit to the same reception desk from which it was obtained.
 Failure to do so will result in that patient not being allowed additional visitors until the card is returned.